Marquis de Morès: Politics and maneuvers in France

-Upon his return, he would be embroiled in political controversies for the remainder of his life.
+Upon his return, he was embroiled in political controversies for the remainder of his life.

 He started by attacking Constans, enlisting the aid of Georges Clemenceau, but failed to unseat him in the next election.
 His politics became overtly antisemitic, and he challenged Ferdinand-Camille Dreyfus, a Jewish member of the Chamber of Deputies, to a duel after Dreyfus wrote an article attacking him.
 De Morès said he wanted Gaul for the Gauls, and Dreyfus replied by writing that de Morès had a Spanish title, a father with an Italian title, and an American wife who was neither Christian nor French.
 At the duel Dreyfus fired first and missed, and the Marquis wounded his opponent in the arm.

+In 1889, de Morès joined La Ligue antisémitique de France (Antisemitic League of France) founded by Edouard Drumont.
+After more verbal attacks on Jews, he went to Algeria to strengthen the French hold there and stop British advances into the interior of Africa.